Conic divisorial ideals of toric rings and applications to Hibi rings and stable set rings: Introduction

-Toric rings arising from rational polyhedral cones, which are normal affine semigroup rings (and hence Cohen-Macaulay rings), are of particular interest in the area of combinatorial commutative algebra.
-Especially, the Ehrhart ring of a lattice polytope is a typical example of toric rings and its commutative ring-theoretical properties have been well investigated.
-Recently, conic divisorial ideals, which are a certain class of divisorial ideals (rank one reflexive modules) defined on toric rings, and their applications are well studied (see e.g., \cite{Bru, BG1}, and so on).
-Let $R=\kk[C \cap \ZZ^d]$ be the toric ring of a strongly convex rational polyhedral cone $C \subset \RR^d$.
+Toric rings are normal affine semigroup rings (and hence Cohen-Macaulay rings), and are of particular interest in the area of combinatorial commutative algebra.
+For example, the Ehrhart ring of a lattice polytope is a typical example of toric rings and its commutative ring-theoretical properties have been well investigated.

+Recently, conic divisorial ideals, which are a certain class of divisorial ideals (rank one reflexive modules) defined on toric rings, and their applications are well studied (see, e.g., \cite{Bru, BG1}, and so on).
 It is known that up to isomorphism the conic divisorial ideals of $R$ are exactly the direct summands of $R^{1/k}$ for $k \gg 0$ (\cite[Proposition 3.6]{BG1}, \cite[Proposition 3.2.3]{SmVdB}), where $R^{1/k}=\kk[C \cap (1/k\ZZ)^d]$ is regarded as an $R$-module.
 Since $R^{1/k}$ is a maximal Cohen-Macaulay (MCM, for short) $R$-module, conic divisorial ideals of $R$ are also MCM $R$-modules.

 Conic divisorial ideals play important roles in the theory of non-commutative algebraic geometry as well as commutative algebra.
-In fact, the following motivational theorem is given: \begin{thm}[{\cite[Corollary 6.2]{FMS}, \cite[Proposition 1.8]{SpVdB}}] For $k \gg 0$, $\End_R(R^{1/k})$ is a non-commutative resolution (NCR) of $R$. \end{thm} This theorem implies that the endomorphism ring of the direct sum of all conic divisorial ideals of $R$ is an NCR of $R$.
+In fact, the following theorem says that the endomorphism ring of the direct sum of ``all" conic divisorial ideals of $R$ is an NCR of $R$: